Gray whale: Conservation

 A school class in California spots a gray whale in the Cordell Bank National Marine Sanctuary during a field trip for the Every Kid in a Park program in 2016.

 As of 2018, the IUCN regards the gray whale as being of least concern from a conservation perspective.
 However, the specific subpopulation in the northwest Pacific is regarded as being critically endangered.
 The northwest Pacific population is also listed as endangered by the U.S. government's National Marine Fisheries Service under the U.S. Endangered Species Act.
-The IWC Bowhead, Right and Gray Whale subcommittee in 2011 reiterated the conservation risk to western gray whales is large because of the small size of the population and the potential anthropogenic impacts.

 Gray whale migrations off of the Pacific Coast were observed, initially, by Marineland of the Pacific in Palos Verdes, California.
 The Gray Whale Census, an official gray whale migration census that has been recording data on the migration of the Pacific gray whale has been keeping track of the population of the Pacific gray whale since 1985.
 This census is the longest running census of the Pacific gray whale.
 Census keepers volunteer from December 1 through May, from sun up to sun down, seven days a week, keeping track of the number of gray whales migrating through the area off of Los Angeles.
 Information from this census is listed through the American Cetacean Society of Los Angeles (ACSLA).

 South Korea and China list gray whales as protected species of high concern.
 In South Korea, the Gray Whale Migration Site was registered as the 126th national monument in 1962, although illegal hunts have taken place thereafter, and there have been no recent sightings of the species in Korean waters.